willwang-x/workflow/cornerstone/break/meditate/headspace/headspace-courses.md

 * Tech through the ages
 * Is your job an **emotional rollercoaster**? **Emotions** at work with [Dr. Marc Brackett](https://www.marcbrackett.com/) (Founding Director, Yale Center for **[Emotional Intelligence](https://www.wikiwand.com/en/Emotional_intelligence)**)
 * Headspace is coming to Netflix!
+* work-from-home improvements: How to focus better while working from home with [Dr. Sahar Yousef](http://www.saharyousef.com/about): drains & unwind

 ## Basics 2